-I’ve mentioned Jane Grigson (1928-1990) a few times as a premier English food writer in the post-war era.
+I’ve mentioned Jane Grigson (1928-1990) a few times, a premier English food writer of the post-war era.
 She was raised in County Durham, Cambridge-educated, and started her career in journalism in the 1950s.
 Her husband was poet Geoffrey Grigson.
-They were a chattering class power couple, but of a more retiring and cerebral sort than is common today, I think.
+They were a power couple of the chattering class, of a more retiring and cerebral sort than perhaps is common today.

-Grigson (nee McIntire) wrote on English food, on vegetables generally, French pork cookery, fish, Italian food, and other areas.
-She had a good publisher and was followed by a loyal coterie of practical and thinking food fans (of course one can be both!).
-Many were busy householders but with the interest to know that little bit more about food, its historical and cultural aspects in particular, than people who simply want reliable recipes or to try new foods.
+Grigson (nee McIntire) wrote full-length treatments of English food, vegetable cookery, charcuterie and French pork cookery, fish, and Italian food.
+She had a good publisher and was followed by a loyal coterie of both practical and thinking food fans (of course one can be both!).
+Many were busy householders but with the interest to know more about food, about its historical and cultural background, than many who simply want reliable recipes or to try new dishes.

-Jane Grigson’s like must still exist today, I hope so at any rate, even in the age of celebrity chefs such as Nigella Lawson and Jaime Oliver.
-In North America, Jehane Benoit and Julia Child, as well as James Beard and others, were her contemporaries although not quite the same I think, more popularizers and explicators.
-Grigson was that but more, a writer whose erudition spoke through her work while retaining a practical, straightforward bent from her north-east upbringing.
+Jane Grigson’s like must exist today, I hope so at any rate, even in the age of celebrity chefs such as Nigella Lawson and Jaime Oliver.
+In North America, Canada’s Jehane Benoit, and Julia Child, James Beard, Craig Clairborne and others, were her contemporaries but not quite the same I think; they were more popularizers and explicators.
+Grigson was that but more, a writer whose erudition was paired with a practical, straightforward bent encouraged perhaps by her northern upbringing.

-Last year in The Observer a fine appreciation of her work appeared, which should be read by anyone interested in the British Isles and culinary matters.
-As the writer explained, Grigson foresaw modern trends such as the return of farmers markets, the emphasis on traditional products and breeds, reducing processing where possible, and an appreciation of Britain’s often-misunderstood culinary history.
+Last year The Observer printed a fine appreciation of her work, which should be read by anyone interested in British culinary history.
+As the writer noted, Grigson foresaw modern trends such as the return of farmers’ markets, the interest in traditional products and animal breeds, the reduction of processing where possible, and appreciation of Britain’s often-misunderstood culinary past.

-The fashion in recent years for serving beef cheek, say, and board charcuterie and that kind of thing, was something she promoted when these foods were at best little understood or regarded as primitive survivals.
+The fashion in recent years to serve beef cheek and organ meats say, or board charcuterie, was something she promoted when these foods were little understood, or regarded as primitive survivals.